davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

 `ExitPolicy reject *:* # no exits allowed`

-This does not affect Core Lightning connect, listen, etc. It will only prevent your node from becoming a Tor exit node.
+This does not affect Palladium Lightning connect, listen, etc. It will only prevent your node from becoming a Tor exit node.
 Only enable this if you are sure about the implications.

 If you don't want to create .onion addresses this should be enough.

-There are several ways by which a Core Lightning node can accept or make connections over Tor.
+There are several ways by which a Palladium Lightning node can accept or make connections over Tor.
 The node can be reached over Tor by connecting to its .onion address.

 To provide the node with a .onion address you can: